naganowl/postcss-squeaky-clean/DOCS.md

 A RegExp indicating the types of files that lack dependencies.
 Typically, these are view template files (such as `.eco` or `.hbs`)

+### `whitelistExclude`

+A pattern string fed into the invert match (`grep -v`) run on the set of whitelist files for a given namespace selector.
+Used to exclude "blessed" files in a codebase, such as styleguide components

 # Usage

 An [example script](./examples/scss-parser.js) demonstrates how the plugins can be hooked up with PostCSS.
 If placed in the directory `scripts/node`, the `clean` plugin can be executed with